 You’re likely already using namespace-like names in .NET; that’s great – continue to do that with your NuGet packages.
 But unlike libraries in your applications, these packages should be unique across the entire organization and any expansion for years to come.

 Start with the company name (“Kramerica”) to avoid conflict with public packages.
 Be sure to register your company’s name on nuget.org so you’re protected from dependency confusion attacks.

 Next, consider standardizing with a division or business name after the company name (“Kramerica.Warehouse” vs. “Kramerica.Offshore”).

 Keeping standards is incredibly important since packages are immutable.
 They cannot be renamed, changed, or edited so standardize, standardize, standardize.

 You must create a new package with the same internal contents in order to “rename” a package.
 You’ll then have two packages: the “new” name one, and the “old” name one.
 And deleting those “old” packages is a bad idea because applications may be referencing that package.

 Our recent blog post about best practices for versioning NuGet packages goes into detail about proper versioning.

 In a nutshell: Semantic Version (Version 2.0.0) using PreRelease tags is a must.
-You should always create a package with a pre-release tag, and then repackage later.
+You should always create a package with a pre-release tag and then repackage it later.
 The Prerelease tag signifies that the library within the package is untested, and shouldn’t be deployed to production.